amadad/orb-lite/README.md

    When prompted, enter a task description.
 The agent will dynamically create tools and attempt to solve the task.

 3. **Monitor Progress**
    Progress updates will be displayed in the console.

+4. **Post-Task Prompt**:
-Once the task is completed, you will see a "Task completed" message.
+   Once the task is completed, you will see a "Task completed" message, followed by a prompt asking if you want to:
+    - Continue with a new task
+    - Exit the application
+   Choose option '1' to provide a new task description and continue, or '2' to exit.

 ### **Example Tasks**
 - Summarize news headlines from a website.